altanai/interop_network_and_application_layer_tunnels/draft-altanai-tsv-interop_network_and_application_layer_tunnels.md

 # Introduction

+Tunneling encapsulates the packet, including header and data of one protocol, inside the payload field of another protocol appending its own headers.
+VPN not only provides secure communication over an untrusted network like site-to-site networking through the Internet, but also provides authentication, encryption and compression.

+- SSL/TLS tunnelling

-- A L3 tunneling protocol, such as IPSec, can provde secure path to almost all protocols in the TCP/IP suite IPSec is a frame work of open standards to provide secure and private IP networks.
+- A L3 tunneling protocol, such as IPSec [RFCs 1825–1829, RFCs 2401–2412], can provde secure path to almost all protocols in the TCP/IP suite.
+IPSec is a frame work of open standards to provide secure and private IP networks.
+Authentication Header (AH) and Encapsulating Security Payload (ESP) are part of the IPSec protocol suite, where Security Parameter Index(SPI) uniquely identifies a connetion and each packet in the flow bears a Sequence Number (SN) and a integtrity checksum called ICV (integrity check value).
+ESP packets inside UDP packets traversing through NATs[RFC3948]

 - Segment Routing enables a network to enforce a flow by transporting unicast packets through a specific forwarding path.
 While ideally this would be decided by IGP shortest path or BGP best path.
 A segment can represent any instruction, topological or service-based